Glenn Seaborg took part in the discovery of ten of the periodic table’s chemical elements. He was awarded the Nobel Prize in Chemistry in 1951.

-Seaborg predicted the existence of heavier elements than the ones he had discovered: elements which would be very unstable, with half-lives measured in seconds or fractions of seconds.
+Seaborg predicted the existence of heavier elements than the ones he discovered.
+These new elements would, he said, be very unstable, with half-lives measured in seconds or fractions of seconds.

 He based his idea on the fact that atoms whose nuclear energy shells are filled with as many neutrons and protons as possible are particularly stable, and some very heavy elements would have such filled energy shells.

 No elements heavy enough to test Seaborg’s island of stability hypothesis have been made yet, but many nuclear scientists would dearly love to achieve this.

 Seaborg was awarded the Nobel Prize in Chemistry in 1951, when he was just 39 years old.
 Seaborg shared the prize with Edwin McMillan for their work in discovering elements heavier than uranium.